Napoleon’s View of Slavery & Slavery in New Orleans

-- Creoles – American-born descendants of the Europeans, typically people of French or Spanish descent born in Louisiana, the West Indies, or Spanish America, e.g. Josephine Lauret.
+- Creoles – American-born descendants of the Europeans, typically people of French or Spanish descent born in Louisiana, the West Indies, or Spanish America.
+Josephine Lauret is an example.
 Napoleon’s first wife Joséphine was also a Creole, born in Martinique.
-Note that “Creole” in the early 19th century universally referred to white people, in distinction to how it is used today.
+Note that in the early 19th century “Creole” referred to white people, in distinction to how it is used today.

-- Americans – English-speakers, many of whom came to Louisiana after Napoleon sold the territory to the United States in 1803, e.g. Jean Laffite’s nemesis, Governor William Claiborne.
+- Americans – English-speakers, many of whom came to Louisiana after Napoleon sold the territory to the United States in 1803.
+An example is Jean Laffite’s nemesis, Governor William Claiborne.
 They were often called Anglo-Americans, to further distinguish them from the primarily French Creoles.

 The free people of colour, who were considered legally and socially inferior to whites, included:

-- people of mixed white and Negro ancestry, further divided into mulattos, quadroons and octaroons, depending on the proportion of white blood, e.g. Marie and Catherine Villard.
+- people of mixed white and black ancestry, further divided into mulattos, quadroons and octaroons, depending on the proportion of white blood.
+Examples include Marie and Catherine Villard.

-- people of mixed white and Indian ancestry, also known as mestizos.
+- people of mixed white and Native American ancestry, also known as mestizos.

-- Indians and people of mixed Negro and Indian ancestry.
+- Native Americans and people of mixed black and Native American ancestry.

-- free Negroes.
+- free blacks.
 When Spain ruled Louisiana, it had generous policies regarding the freeing of slaves.
 Slaves could be freed by their masters voluntarily, or could earn their liberty by serving in the militia.
 Alternatively, slaves could be bought and freed by a third party, or could buy their own freedom.
 Technically, an escaped slave (maroon) was also a free person of colour.
-In 1805, free Negroes constituted 19% of New Orleans’ total population of 8,222, and just over 30% of the city’s free coloured population of 5,117.
-(1)
+In 1805, free blacks constituted 19% of New Orleans’ total population of 8,222, and just over 30% of the city’s free coloured population of 5,117.
+(4)

 Slaves among the Saint-Domingue refugees

 In 1809 the population of New Orleans doubled with the arrival of three dozen ships from Cuba, carrying over 9,000 refugees from Saint-Domingue.
-Another 1,000 arrived in 1810.
-They had fled Saint-Domingue – renamed Haiti – during the slave revolution that culminated in independence from France in January 1804 (the troops Napoleon sent under his brother-in-law, General Leclerc – husband of Pauline Bonaparte – to suppress the insurrection were crushed by disease and the revolutionaries).
+Another 1,000 refugees arrived in 1810.
+They had fled Saint-Domingue during the slave revolution that culminated in independence from France in January 1804.
+The troops Napoleon had sent under his brother-in-law, General Leclerc (husband of Pauline Bonaparte), to suppress the insurrection were crushed by disease and the revolutionaries.
 The refugees first settled in Cuba, which was under Spanish rule.
 Then Napoleon invaded Spain and, in 1808, placed his brother Joseph Bonaparte on the Spanish throne.
-In retaliation the Cuban authorities, who remained loyal to the ousted Spanish king, expelled all French nationals, including the Saint-Domingue refugees.
+In retaliation, the Cuban authorities, who remained loyal to the ousted Spanish king, expelled all French nationals, including the Saint-Domingue refugees.

 British architect Benjamin Latrobe stumbled upon such a gathering in 1819.
 Approaching the square, he